firebase/genkit/samples/js-emailResponder/README.md

 - Includes evaluation examples using Genkit's evaluation framework to measure:
   - Response faithfulness to source data
   - Answer relevancy to customer questions
-- Ready for deployment on Google Cloud Platform with Vertex AI integration
+- Ready for deployment on Google Cloud Platform with Google AI integration

 ## Prerequisites